bfoz/zenith_ch750sd_brackets/README.md

 Custom brackets that can be used to improve wire and hose routing.

+## Fabrication

+The various online cut shops have different ordering processes so you'll need to consult their documentation.

+If you're familiar with FreeCAD's Sheet Metal Workbench you can try using the "Unfold" feature to generate the flattened drawing files to send to the shop.
+However, exporting to a STEP file seems to produce more consistent results.

+NOTE: As of June 2025, the unfolded files don't work well with [Send Cut Send](https://sendcutsend.com); use the STEP files instead.

 ## Wing Trailing Edge Bracket

 The stock kit doesn't use the space inside of the wing trailing edge skins for very much.